sbalmt/xcheme/documents/operators.md

 #### Prepend operator

-The `prepend` operator is a unary operator used when you want to prepend a new node into the AST after evaluating its operand as `true`.
+The `prepend` operator is a unary operator used when we want to prepend a new node into the AST after evaluating its operand as `true`.

 Syntax: